pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/short-follows-guide.md

 - `deleteFollow` - Handle follow removal
 - `getFollowStatus` - Check if a user is following content
 - `getFollowCount` - Get follow count for content
+- `getUserFollowsCount` - Get count of entities a user is following by type

 ### C. Service
 Create `server/src/services/followService.ts`: